centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-web-appservice.md

 ## Overview

+Azure App Service is a solution that allows to easily build, deploy and scale web apps and APIs running on containers or in Windows or Linux.

 The Centreon Plugin-Pack *Azure App Service* can rely on Azure API or Azure CLI to collect the metrics related to the App Service service.